Multiplicity-free representations of algebraic groups: Introduction

 where the summand $M$ must be multiplicity-free.
 The approach is then to attempt to obtain a contradiction by producing several $L_Y'$-composition factors of $V^2(Q_Y)$, restricting them to $L_X'$, and hence finding an $L_X'$-composition factor that must appear more than once in $M$.
 A sketch of the procedure for finding such composition factors is given in Section \ref{levanal}.
 It works fairly widely, but not always, and in many cases we have to analyze deeper levels $V^3, V^4,\ldots$ before obtaining a contradiction.

 This approach is carried out for the low rank case $X=A_2$ in Chapter \ref{casea2}, and for a series of specific weights $\d$ in Chapters \ref{rkge2}-\ref{o1ol1}.
 The general proof for arbitrary weights $\d$ is then carried out in Chapters \ref{pfstart}-\ref{pfend}.
 Along the way, a large amount of technical information about tensor products and symmetric and alternating powers of representations is required, and this is collected in Chapter \ref{initiallemmas}.

-Throughout the paper, we make substantial use of the Lie theoretic representation theory packages in Magma \cite{Magma} that enable one to decompose tensor products and symmetric and alternating powers of representations of groups of type $A$ with given highest weights.
+Throughout the paper, we make substantial use of the Lie-theoretic representation theory packages in Magma \cite{Magma} that enable one to decompose tensor products and symmetric and alternating powers of representations of groups of type $A$ with given highest weights.
+Our code is very simple and makes use of just a few commands; so that the reader can reproduce our computations if they wish, we have included the code used at the first point that Magma is quoted in the paper, namely the proof of Proposition \ref{2om12om2}.
+The Magma code used in the rest of the paper is very similar to this, and we give some comments on this just after the code in Proposition \ref{2om12om2}.